marcelooliveira/RoadToMicroservices/Part 03/Article/Article.md

 ![Application Secrets](application-secrets.png)

-Here you will touch on Add platform in the platforms section and select the Web platform.
+Here you will click on Add Platform in the platforms section and select the Web Platform.

 ![Microsoft Add Platform](microsoft-add-platform.png)

-Under Web Platform, enter your development URL with / signin-microsoft added to the redirect field URLs (for example: https: // localhost: 44320 / signin-microsoft).
-The Microsoft authentication scheme that we will configure later will automatically handle the requests in / signin-microsoft route to implement the OAuth flow:
+Under Web Platform, enter your development URL with /signin-microsoft added to the redirect field URLs (for example: https://localhost: 44320/signin-microsoft).
+The Microsoft authentication scheme that we will configure later will automatically handle the requests in /signin-microsoft route to implement the OAuth flow:

 ![Microsoft Redirect Url](microsoft-redirect-url.png)